Positive Peer Culture

 The results of sharing with others the change in their life are powerful moments of growth in a person.
 We want every student to experience this during their stay here.

-A very exciting aspect of our program is an emphasis that we put on servanthood or more specifically servant leadership.
+A very exciting aspect of the program at Brush Creek Academy is an emphasis that we put on servanthood or more specifically servant leadership.
 A primary part of young people learning this is to be hands-on in actually serving others.
 We have found a great way to do this is by immersing the student into this role.
 Missions provide that opportunity in the best way possible.
 By taking the student out of his comfort zone and placing him in a situation where there is no familiarity, he is stretched to places and in ways he never thought were possible.

 We have taken teams to Swaziland, New York City, Los Angeles, Rwanda, Haiti, Burundi, and the Dominican Republic.
 Our current annual trips include Santiago Teen Challenge in the Dominican Republic in the spring and to Teen Challenge Rwanda in the capital of Kigali each fall.